 Wear close-fitting clothing and cover long hair.
-Never wear dangling items such as scarves or bracelets component by hand (for example, accessing a lube fitting) will cause drive components in other areas (belts, pulleys, and sickle) to move.
-Stay clear of driven components at all times.
+Never wear dangling items such as scarves or bracelets.

-- Wear protective shoes with slip-resistant soles, a hard hat, protective glasses or goggles and heavy gloves. - If more than one person is servicing the machine at the same time, be aware that rotating a driveline or other mechanically driven
+- Wear protective shoes with slip-resistant soles, a hard hat, protective glasses or goggles and heavy gloves. - If more than one person is servicing the machine at the same time, be aware that rotating a driveline or other mechanically driven component by hand (for example, accessing a lube fitting)